 The Great Lakes and Near Coastal licenses allow you to travel on the Great Lakes and Near Coastal waters (typically 100 miles offshore, in accordance with 46 CFR 11.467 and the service provided).
 No OUPV endorsement is valid for International voyages.

 Every USCG license is valid for 5 years.
 Once your license is close to expiration, you’ll need to submit a license renewal application.
-This includes recent sea time, an updated physical and drug test, paying fees, and submitting the application to the nearest USCG Regional Exam Center.
+This includes submitting recent sea time, and an updated physical and drug test to the Coast Guard, paying the renewal fees, and submitting the application to the nearest USCG Regional Exam Center.

 When you use MM-SEAS, we help make the perfect renewal application automatically for you, submit them to the USCG, and then deal with any issues that come up on your behalf.